How do you plan a low-cost funeral in Australia?

 For families who do not qualify for charity pricing, budget commercial providers offer direct cremation from $1,995 (Fixed Price Cremations), with Bare Cremation at $2,599 to $3,208 depending on state.
 Typical commercial direct cremations currently range from $1,900 to $4,500 depending on the provider and location.

-Compare that to the premium end: White Lady Funerals lists a direct cremation from $8,883 at its Pennant Hills branch in NSW, per its published price disclosure (last verified 2026-07-03).
+Compare that to the premium end: White Lady Funerals lists its "Cremation Only" product from $8,782 at its Pennant Hills branch in NSW, on the basis of an adult, Monday to Friday, at Northern Suburbs Memorial Gardens, per its price disclosure dated 6 July 2026.
 Same physical service.
 Most of that gap sits in the professional service fee ($5,210 at White Lady Pennant Hills versus under $1,000 at budget providers) rather than the cremation itself, which is why it pays to compare a few itemised quotes before deciding.

 The typical budget-to-premium ratio for the same service is roughly 4:1 at commercial providers, and close to 9:1 if you compare to the charity floor.